- Established in 2013, in response to the acquittal of the man who killed black Florida teenager Trayvon Martin

 Several of the foregoing demands are clearly modeled on those that were put forth by the Black Panther Party in the 1960s.
-Prominently displayed on the BLM website, in fact, is the previously cited quote from Assata Shakur: “It is our duty to fight for our freedom.
+This parallel is consistent with BLM’s high regard for the previously cited quote from Assata Shakur: “It is our duty to fight for our freedom.
 It is our duty to win.
 We must love each other and support each other.
 We have nothing to lose but our chains.”

 In December 2014, a group of BLM protesters in the San Francisco Bay area rejected efforts by three regional police unions—in Oakland, San Francisco, and San Jose—to initiate “constructive dialogue that calls for a common sense approach to very complex issues.”